quickapps/docs/en/developers/field-api.rst

 -  extra: Extended value information.
 -  metadata: Metadata (an Entity Object).

-   -  field_value_id: ID of the value stored in ``field_values`` table.
+   -  value_id: ID of the value stored in ``eav_values`` table.
-   -  field_instance_id: ID of field instance (``field_instances`` table) attached
-      to the table.
+   -  instance_id: ID of field instance (``field_instances`` table) attached to the table.
-   -  entity_id: ID of the Entity this field is attached to.
+   -  instance_name: Same as "name" key.
    -  table_alias: Name of the table this field is attached to. e.g: ``users``.
+   -  bundle: Bundle name within "table_alias" to which this field belongs to.
+   -  handler: Name of the Field Handler.
+   -  entity_id: ID of the Entity (User, Article, etc) this field is attached to.
+   -  type: value's data type (datetime, decimal, int, text or varchar)
+   -  required: true or false.
    -  description: Something about this field: e.g.: "Type in your name".
-   -  required: true or false.
    -  settings: Any extra information array handled by this particular field.
    -  view_modes: Information about how this field should be rendered on each View Mode.
 Information is stored as ``view-mode-name`` => ``rendering- information``.
-   -  handler: Name of the Field Handler.
    -  entity: Entity reference to which field is attached to.
    -  errors: Array of validation error messages, only on edit mode.

-**Notes:**
+NOTES
     -  The ``metadata`` key on every field is actually an entity object.
 So you should access its properties as ``$field->metadata->get('settings')``.

     -  The ``_field`` key which holds all the fields is actually an instance of ``Field/Utility/FieldCollection``, which behaves as an array (so you can iterate over it).
 It adds some utility methods for handling fields, for instance, it allows you to access an specific field by its corresponding numeric index or by its machine-name.

 Accessing Field Properties
 ==========================